KianoushAqabakee/EMG-Based-Trajectory-Prediction/README.md

 ## Methodology

 ### GT2RBFnn Model
 The core of this method is the **GT2RBFnn** which combines type-2 fuzzy logic systems with radial basis function networks.
-This approach helps to enhance the system’s robustness and flexibility in predicting joint trajectories and controlling impedance for lower limb exoskeletons.
+This approach helps to enhance the system’s robustness and flexibility and provide cost-efficiency.

 ### Loss Function Comparison
 We compare different loss functions to evaluate the performance and convergence of the model during training.